opensearch-project/documentation-website/_security/audit-logs/storage-types.md

 ## Internal OpenSearch data streams

-You can configure the `internal_opensearch_data_stream` type with the following configuration parameters.
+You can configure the `internal_opensearch_data_stream` type with the following parameters.

 Name | Data type | Description